 The Greeks invented tragedy in which some great person is destroyed not by wickedness but through error.
 They also wrote comedies.
 (Our word comedy comes from the Greek word for merrymaking, Komoidia).

 In the towns another important building was the public baths.
 In Roman times people went to the baths not just to get clean but also to socialize.
 Roman Baths consisted of a frigidarium or cold room, a Tepidarium or warm room and a caldarium or hot room.
 You usually finished with a dip in a cold pool.

 To clean themselves Romans rubbed their skin with oil and scraped it off with a tool called a strigil.

-Larger towns also had an amphitheatre where 'sports' such as cock fighting were held and sometimes gladiators fought to the death.
-Some Roman towns also had theatres.
+Larger towns also had an amphitheater where 'sports' such as cock fighting were held and sometimes gladiators fought to the death.
+Some Roman towns also had theaters.

 The people of Rome were also very fond of chariot racing.
 There were four teams, greens, blues, reds and whites.
 Their supporters who often gambled on the outcomes of races treated the charioteers as heroes.
 However being a charioteer was dangerous and often ended in early death.